Pedro Rocha (Uruguayan footballer)

 Pedro Virgilio Rocha Franchetti ([ˈpeðɾo ˈrotʃa]; 3 December 1942 – 2 December 2013) was a Uruguayan footballer who played 52 games for the Uruguay national team between 1961 and 1974.
+Nicknamed "el Verdugo" ("the Executioner"), he was a highly skillful midfielder and a prolific goalscorer, regarded by Pelé as "one of the 5 best players in the world".
+He was listed by the IFFHS as the 37th greatest South American player of the XXth century.

 Biography

-He is the only player to appear in four consecutive World Cups for the Uruguay national football team: 1962, 1966, 1970 and 1974.
+He is the first player to appear in four consecutive World Cups for the Uruguay national football team: 1962, 1966, 1970 and 1974, and remained the only one until 2022.
 He also played in the Copa América in 1967.

 At club level he played most of his career for Peñarol and São Paulo in Brazil.